Perspective | Trump made official what has always been obvious: He’s Florida Man

 But Florida still isn’t completely Trump territory, as the ex-president will find.
 Palm Beach County is deep blue.
 Rep. Lois Frankel, Trump’s congresswoman, was, like Trump, born in New York, but she’s a progressive Democrat.
 She won reelection by 20 points in November, even though Trump captured the state easily and her opponent, Republican conspiracy theorist Laura Loomer, had endorsements from Roger Stone (also a Florida resident), Roseanne Barr and the founder of the Proud Boys.

 South Florida, more broadly, also remains majority Democratic, but that probably won’t trouble Trump.
 As long as he owns the clubs, he’ll have golfing partners.
 As long as the likes of the Boca Raton-based Newsmax can sell ads, he’ll have a political megaphone.
-Unless the Senate votes to convict him in his impeachment trial, or the Fulton County, Ga., district attorney or federal prosecutors in the Southern District of New York file charges against him, Trump will go on spinning dark dreams from his Florida fastness — just another old caudillo trying to relive the glory days.
+Unless the Senate votes to convict him in his impeachment trial, or the Fulton County, Ga., district attorney or city, state or federal prosecutors in New York file charges against him, Trump will go on spinning dark dreams from his Florida fastness — just another old caudillo trying to relive the glory days.

 Twitter: @BadDebutante